🏔️ Free Colorado Landlord Forms

 3 FormsSecurity Deposit Receipt

-Document deposit collection.
-Colorado limits deposits to 2 months’ rent per C.R.S. § 38-12-103.
+Document deposit collection with date and amount.
+Colorado limits security deposits to 2 months’ rent per C.R.S. § 38-12-103.

 Security Deposit Return Letter

-Return deposit with accounting.
-Must return within 30 days (60 if stated in lease) per C.R.S. § 38-12-103.
+Return deposit with itemized accounting.
+Must return within 30 days (or 60 if stated in lease) per C.R.S. § 38-12-103.
+Failure may result in 3x damages.

 Security Deposit Itemized Deductions